 - 1. In the Structure area, select the element or elements you want to move. - 2.
 Drag the elements.
 As you drag, a ghost image of the element(s) you are moving follows the pointer, and either a blue bar appears (if the pointer is outside the name of an element) or the element is highlighted in black (if the pointer is over the name of an element) to indicate the current drop target.
-The pointer changes to indicate whether the current drop target is legal (\bigotimes) or illegal (\bigotimes).
-Note that if you pause over a collapsed group or page as you drag, PlanetPress Design expands that group or page.
+The pointer changes to indicate whether the current drop target is legal () or illegal ().
+Note that if you pause over a collapsed group or page as you drag, PlanetPress - 3.
 Release the elements at a legal drop target.
 PlanetPress Design moves the element(s) to the new position.